Relaxations for binary polynomial optimization via signed certificates: Refined signed support decomposition.

-We look at the set $ \snm(\myvs, \Theta, \fL)$ and its representation.
-Any polynomial $f \in \snm(\myvs, \Theta, \fL)$ could be decomposed as the sum of a PS polynomial $g$ and binary non-negative polynomials $f^k$ (used as signed certificates).
-This way of parametrization is flexible, as one can adjust the signed support vector $\vth^{k}$ of $f^k$ to decompose that of $f$.
-The sum of the concave-extension complexities $\Gamma(\vth^{k,2})$ of signed certificates $f^k$ may be smaller than $\Gamma(\myvs^2)$ of $f$.
-This opens up possibilities for constructing relaxations for BPO with controllable complexity, and we have the following observation.
+We look at the set $ \snm(\Theta(\myvs))$ and its representation.
+Any polynomial $f \in \snm(\Theta(\myvs))$ can be decomposed as the sum of a PS polynomial $g$ and binary non-negative polynomials $f^k$ (signed certificates).
+This parameterization is flexible, as one can adjust the signed support vector $\vth^{k}$ of $f^k$ to decompose that of $f$.
+Moreover, the sum of the concave-extension complexity upper bounds $\Gamma(\vth^{k,{\spn}})$ of $f^k$ may be smaller than $\Gamma(\myvs^{\spn})$ of $f$: this opens up possibilities for constructing relaxations for BPO with controllable complexity.
+We have the following observation.